melissayung/burn-ios-app/README.md

 # Move (formerly known as Burn)
-Born out of the Coca-Cola hackathon project, Move is an iOS app that focuses on health and well-being.
+Born out of the Coca-Cola hackathon over 24 hours, Move is an iOS app that focuses on health and well-being.

 Features
 - Meals screen for user input.